Parikshit8902/UMLify/README.md

-# UMLify
+UMLify ✨
-UMLify - Draw UML class diagrams and Get AI Feedback!
+Draw UML Class Diagrams & Get AI-Powered Feedback! 🚀

-UMLify is an webapp, where users can draw UML class diagrams, and get feedback on it.
-The aim of this webapp is to simplify the process of Teaching as well as interpreting UML class diagrams, along with providing constructive feedback on it.

-We have integrated draw.io interface into our Webapp, providing users the entire functionality of draw.io, helping them create UML class diagrams with ease.

-To provide suggestions and constructive feedback on the class diagrams, we have utilised the capabilities of Llama-3.3-70B model, which we are calling using Groq API.

-To further enhance the output, we have implemented RAG (Retrieval Augmented Generation), which provides output studying a database consisting of 123 UML class diagram files in Markdown format.
+UMLify is a dynamic webapp designed to make creating and understanding UML class diagrams a breeze! 📊 Whether you're learning or teaching, UMLify simplifies the process by letting you draw UML class diagrams and receive intelligent, constructive feedback powered by AI. 🧠

+Features 🌟
+Intuitive Drawing Interface: We've integrated the powerful draw.io interface, giving you access to all its tools to craft UML class diagrams effortlessly. ✏️
+AI-Driven Feedback: Our app leverages the Llama-3.3-70B model via the Groq API to provide insightful suggestions and feedback on your diagrams. 🤖
+Enhanced with RAG: Using Retrieval Augmented Generation (RAG), UMLify analyzes a dataset of 123 UML class diagram Markdown files to deliver precise and context-aware feedback. 📚
+Repository Structure 📂
-The Repo consists of the following files/folders along with their functionalities:
+The repository includes the following files and folders, each with a specific role:

-1. RAG.py: RAG implementation, calling model using API.
-2. app.py: Webapp interface corelating Frontend and Backend.
-3. /static/index.html: Frontend
+RAG.py 🛠️: Implements RAG and handles API calls to the AI model. app.py 🌐: Connects the frontend and backend to power the webapp.
+/static/index.html 🎨: The frontend interface for drawing and interaction.
-4. /md_UML_class_diagrams: UML class diagrams dataset containing Markdown files
+/md_UML_class_diagrams 📖: Dataset of 123 UML class diagrams in Markdown format.

-To run the application, perform the following steps:
+Getting Started 🚀
+Follow these steps to run UMLify on your system:

-1. Download the repo contents and save all the files in a single location.
+Clone the Repository 📥: Download all repo contents and store them in a single folder.
-2. In app.py, set the path of static as well as drawio directories according to the local path of your system.
+Configure Paths in app.py 🛤️: Update the paths for the static and drawio directories to match your local system.
-3. In RAG.py, if you have generated your own API key, then replace it with your own key.
-4. In RAG.py, set the path of dataset in DATASET_PATH accoriding to your local path.
+Set API Key in RAG.py 🔑: Replace the default API key with your own (if applicable).
+Update Dataset Path in RAG.py 📍: Set the DATASET_PATH to the location of the md_UML_class_diagrams folder on your system.
-5. Run app.py, and then open the link at the end of the file (http://127.0.0.1:5500) or you can just opn localhost on your web-browser.
+Run the App 🏃: Execute app.py, then open the provided link (e.g., http://127.0.0.1:5500) in your web browser.
-6. Now you should see the interface on your system.
-You can draw UML class diagrams in the interface.
+Draw Your Diagram ✍️: Use the draw.io interface to create your UML class diagram.
-7. To save the UML class diagram, save it as a draw.io XML on your system.
-For that, in draw.io interface, go to File -> Save As -> Enter filename.drawio and type of file "XML File (.drwaio)", and save it on your device by selecting "Device" in the "Where" dropdown menu.
+Save Your Diagram 💾: Go to File > Save As in the draw.io interface, name your file (e.g., filename.drawio), select XML File (.drawio), choose Device in the "Where" dropdown, and save it locally.
-8. Now, to get feedback on the UML class diagram, in "Upload Uncompressed Draw.io XML for AI Feedback" section, choose the downloaded file and click "Get AI Feedback" button.
+Get AI Feedback 🧠: In the "Upload Uncompressed Draw.io XML for AI Feedback" section, upload your saved .drawio file and click Get AI Feedback.
+Shutting Down 🔌
+To stop the webapp:

+Close your browser. 🌐
-To close the webapp, first close the browser, and then in terminal of app.py, press Ctrl+c.
+In the terminal running app.py, press Ctrl + C. 🛑